Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Ensemble design

 \subsection{Sweeping over ancestors and advance split times}

 Following the procedure laid out in Sect. \ref{sec:sampling_estimation_methodology}, we apply each perturbation $\{\omega_m\}_{m=1}^M$ to a collection of ancestor events $\{\mathbf{x}(t_n^*)\}_{n=1}^N$ at a range of ASTs $\{t_n^*-A_j\}_{j=1}^J$.
 We set the number of ancestors, $N$ to whichever is smaller: the total number of cluster maxima (see Sect. \ref{sec:model}) in the short DNS, or 32.
+Considering all latitudes, the minimum $N$ was 14, the median was 22, and the maximum 32 was found at four latitudes including $y_0=\frac{26}{64}L$ which we consider in more depth.
+In the equal-cost comparisons to be shown later, we restrict $N$ to smaller values.
 The ASTs sampled are $\{A_j\}_{j=1}^{J=20}=\{2,4,\hdots,40\}$, with a two-day spacing chosen as roughly half the period of small fluctuations in $R(\mathbf{x}(t))$ (see Fig. \ref{fig:spaghetti}).